 T5s come in several sizes as well: 2ft, 4ft, 6ft, 8ft, 10.5ft, 13.5ft, etc.

+In a nutshell, the smaller the bulb, the more light it produces.
 This means that, in most cases, you can buy a lower tube size for your tank.